-Chien-Yu is a book addict and is now on her 1441st book.
+Chien-Yu is a book addict and is now on her 1444th book.
 She is inspired by words of forward thinking educators and changemakers.
 When she’s not reading, she is busy finding ways to integrate everything she is inspired by into her life.
-She applies this passion and talent in planning the most meaningful curriculum for the children at TREHAUS SCHOOL.
+She applies this passion and talent in planning the most meaningful curriculum for the children at Trehaus School.

 Elaine is a medical doctor, entrepreneur and traveller.
 She is driven by her faith and a desire to make the world a better place.
 Currently that means building Trehaus – to change the workplace for working parents like herself and her VC husband John, and making the much-needed changes in early education a reality.
 Her youngest son Nate is going to Trehaus School, so it has to be the best preschool ever.

 Elizabeth is an entrepreneur & educator by day, and parent-coach, writer and mom to her three big kids by night.
-She has stood in classrooms of all educational levels, from preschool and primary to secondary and university, and loves to coach, teach and design curriculum.
+She has stood in classrooms of all educational levels, from preschool and primary to secondary and university, and coaches, teaches and designs curriculum.
 She believes that children can be effectively raised to be responsible, caring and possessing empathy if we speak the language of acceptance to them.

 Angela describes herself as a mixture between Leslie Knope from Parks and Recreation, and Amy Santiago from Brooklyn-99 – with a caffeine addiction.
 Angela values the importance of expressing emotions in a healthy way, and seeing the potential of every individual regardless of their background, gender, who they are and where they come from.
 Her mission is to nurture every child who walks into her classroom to be citizens of the world.
 Driven by dedication, Angela sees herself stimulating children’s curiosity and creativity – and not ignore their innate desire to learn.